ribhuhooja/ribhuhooja.me/README.md

 ## Guitar utils
 An addition to the website, consistent with the "music" theme of the challenge.

+Right now, the "trainer" util is active.
+It tells you to play a given note, then if you played the correct note it adds to your score

+(The functionality is really janky right now; it detects too much "noise".
+This can be improved by adding a loudness filter, and waiting between asking for notes.
+But as a proof of concept it works)

+The code to find notes is taken from [this](https://jonathan.bergknoff.com/journal/making-a-guitar-tuner-html5/)

 ## Save the Seasons